tomwrw/nix-config/README.md

 │   │   ├── optional      # Optional system configs, selectively imported per host.
 │   │   └── users         # Optional user settings to apply on selected systems with options.
 │   └── nixos             # NixOS hosts managed by megadots.
-│       └── otacon        # The configuration for my primary desktop system.
+│       └── endgame       # The configuration for my primary desktop system.
+│       └── flatmate      # The configuration for my mobile device, a Surface Pro 7.
-│       └── raiden        # The configuration for my test VM.
+│       └── spectre       # The configuration for my test VM.
 ├── overlays              # Overlays folder containing any patches or overrides.
 ├── pkgs                  # Pkgs folder for storing any custom packaged apps.
 ```